wazo-platform/wazo-doc/source/ecosystem/devices.rst

   user and the supervised user in the same call pickup group.
 * VVX: the french translation is incomplete.

+.. note:: (XiVO HA cluster) BLF function key saved on the master node are not available.

 Polycom® SoundPoint® IP Backlit Expansion Module are supported.